PURE Glycine Powder

 - On the Cologne List®

-Glycine – functional amino acid with natural sweetness
+Glycine – a functional amino acid with natural sweetness

-Glycine is the smallest proteinogenic amino acid – and at the same time one of the most versatile.
+Glycine is the smallest proteinogenic amino acid – and also one of the most versatile.
 As a functional compound, it performs numerous tasks in the body.
-What sets glycine apart from other amino acids is that it naturally tastes pleasantly sweet, making it ideal as an alternative to sugar – for example to sweeten tea, coffee or other drinks.
-This makes daily intake especially easy.
+What sets glycine apart from other amino acids is that it naturally tastes pleasantly sweet, making it ideal as an alternative to sugar – for example, to sweeten tea, coffee or other drinks.
+This makes daily intake especially simple.

-With the glycine powder from Edubily's PURE range, you get an especially pure, safe and also vegan product.
+With glycine powder from Edubily’s PURE range, you get an especially pure, safe and vegan product.

 How glycine supports your body

-In addition to this structural role, glycine has been intensively researched in recent years.
-In the nervous system, it acts as an inhibitory neurotransmitter by binding to glycine receptors and can therefore contribute to neuronal balance.
-Glycine is also involved in the formation of hemoglobin and other iron-containing proteins, plays a role in the antioxidant system as a component of glutathione and is associated with processes in muscle metabolism.
+In addition to this structural role, glycine has been studied intensively in recent years.
+In the nervous system, it acts as an inhibitory neurotransmitter by binding to glycine receptors and may therefore help support neuronal balance.
+Glycine is also involved in the formation of hemoglobin and other iron-containing proteins, plays a role in the antioxidant system as a component of glutathione, and is associated with processes in muscle metabolism.

-One particularly exciting area of research looks at glycine in the context of healthy aging.
-Initial results from a remarkable experiment suggest that glycine may possibly play a regulatory role in the aging process:
+A particularly exciting area of research looks at glycine in the context of healthy aging.
+Initial results from a striking experiment suggest that glycine may potentially play a regulatory role in the aging process:

-"Adding glycine for 10 days to the culture medium of the 97-year-old fibroblast cell line led to restoration of mitochondrial function.
-This indicates that glycine treatment can reverse age-related mitochondrial defects in elderly human fibroblasts."
+"Adding glycine for 10 days to the culture medium of the 97-year-old fibroblast cell line resulted in restoration of mitochondrial function.
+This suggests that glycine treatment can reverse age-related mitochondrial defects in elderly human fibroblasts."

 (Source)